AstroPathJHU/AstroPathPipeline/astropath/hpfs/imagecorrection/docs/AdditionalTools.md

 To see more command line arguments available for both routines, run `imagecorrectionsample --help` or `imagecorrectioncohort --help`.

 # 5.7.5.3.
-Directions for Applying the Image Corrections *version 0.0.1*
+Instructions Apply Image Correction Standalone *version 0.0.1*